mikkokallio/gomokuai/doc/implementation.md

 ## Performance analysis

-As mentioned in the specification document, the time complexity of minimax is O(b^m), where b is the number of legal moves and m is the maximum depth of the tree.
+As mentioned in the specification document, the time complexity of minimax is `O(b^m)`, where `b` is the number of legal moves and `m` is the maximum depth of the tree.
 Below is further analysis on how this works in practice with gomoku, and how the different AI optimization techniques help reduce the branching factor.
 * Gomoku without constraints on moves has initially 15 x 15 = 225 legal moves, and their number lessens by one each turn.
 So in theory, there are 225! = 1,23 * 10^433 positions, though some of those cannot occur because the game would end whenever there are 5 stones in a row.
 Even so, the number is too great to calculate the whole game tree.
 * The variant used in this project has some constraints for the first three moves: First stone has only 1 option for position, and 2nd and 3rd stones have 24 options each.
 The game engine also rules that games end in a draw if neither player has won after 60 turns.
 Even with these modifications, there are still 24^2 * (222! - 165!) = 6,45 * 10^428 possible board positions, not accounting for positions eliminated by wins.
+* Because of board symmetry, it'd be possible to divide these figures by 8 (rotated 4 ways and mirrored), but it's not helping much.
+* Therefore, in practice an AI must use a calculation depth, only checking nodes in the tree that are n moves away from current board position.
+* Especially for initial moves, this means nearly all nodes at max depth are neither wins or losses, returning 0.
+Therefore, a heuristic must be used to evaluate positions and put them in an order that helps searching the most promising branches first.
+This makes it possible to use alpha-beta pruning, where entire branches can be eliminated if it has been determined in another branch that it's not possible to get a better result.
+* Of course, the heuristic adds another loop.
+The heuristic I've implemented studies only new threats created by adding one stone (rather than scanning the whole board), and for this, it requires looking at 5 + a few extra squares in 4 directions for about 20-30 squares per evaluation.
+That's actually a more or less "constant" factor rather than affected by `b` or `m`, so the time complexity doesn't change.

 * Saavutetut aika- ja tilavaativuudet (m.m.
 O-analyysit pseudokoodista)